 Whether you’re putting your house on the market, refinishing the basement, or wanting a separate space for extra belongings, one thing is certain – you need a place to put your stuff!
-So, you start the hunt for a storage space and realize there is no “standard” size or price.
+So, you start the hunt for storage space and realize there is no “standard” size or price.
+So how much do storage units cost?

 The Factors That Affect Storage Unit Cost?

-So how much do storage units cost?
-A dollar amount doesn’t exist until you’ve considered many other factors that have an affect on the overall cost of a unit.
+A dollar amount doesn’t exist until you’ve considered many other factors that have an effect on the overall cost of a unit.
 Here are key considerations to factor into your search to find the answer you’re seeking.

 Nothing affects cost quite as much as location.
-Have you ever searched Starbucks on your GPS and found four locations within a mile radius and wonder how they all coexist?
+Have you ever searched Starbucks on your GPS and found four locations within a mile radius and wondered how they all coexist?
 Storage can be a lot like this.
-In densely-populated urban areas, self-storage facilities can seem like they’re on top of each other.
+In densely populated urban areas, self-storage facilities can seem like they’re on top of each other.
 Then you look at rural areas and find maybe one if you’re lucky.

 Picking a convenient location will save time, money, and energy—but only if you’re planning on visiting the unit frequently.
 If you’re unloading everything and not coming back until you’re ready to move it again, the location may be less important and you’ll want to widen your search radius to find the least expensive one available.